Zhang Yimou says 'Great Wall' story may have been too weak

 The script for the 3-D adventure fantasy that has Damon and Chinese warriors fighting monsters with China’s iconic Great Wall as protection took Hollywood seven years to develop.
 Zhang added elements of Chinese culture and his opulent visual style, seen in the romantic kung fu drama “House of Flying Daggers” and the 2008 Beijing Olympics ceremonies.

-Producers had hoped the $150 million movie could buck the trend of China-U.S. co-productions failing in both markets, as filmmakers on both sides wrestle with how to appeal to Chinese and Western audiences simultaneously.

 “The Great Wall” has pulled in a disappointing $45 million in the U.S. since its February release, though it has earned $332 million globally.
-In China, where it was released in December, it pulled in $171 million, making it the eighth-highest earner in the country last year.
+In China, where it was released in December, it made $171 million, making it the eighth-highest earner in the country last year.

 The movie was made by Legendary East, the Chinese arm of Legendary Entertainment, a Hollywood studio now owned by Chinese real estate and theater chain developer Wanda Group.
 Other companies behind the movie include the state-owned China Film Group Corp.; Le Vision Pictures, a private film company affiliated with Chinese tech firm LeEco; and Hollywood’s Universal Pictures.